ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 ## Results after you add clusters to Cyber Recovery instances
 {: #cr_addingclusters-results}

 1. The deployment of the cluster starts automatically and the status of the cluster is changed to **Initializing**.
-You can check the status of the deployment by viewing the deployment history from the **Summary** page of the instance.
+You can check the status of the deployment by viewing the deployment history from the instance details page.
 2. When the cluster is ready to use, its status changes to **Available**.
 The newly added cluster is enabled with vSphere High Availability (HA) and vSphere Distributed Resource Scheduler (DRS).

 You cannot change the cluster name.
 Changing the cluster name might cause the add or remove ESXi servers operations in the cluster to fail.